 Tendons In The Knee

 The knee is a complex joint with many components that must work together in synch to function properly.
 This is why the knee is vulnerable to a multitude of injuries.
 The knee is composed of bones, tendons, ligaments, muscles, cartilage, and other soft tissues.
-Therefore, this article will focus on the tendons of the knee and injuries to the tendons of the knee.
-Tendons are structures that connect muscles to bones, and many muscles cross the knee joint, which help maintain its structure and stability.
+Tendons are structures that connect muscles to bones and many of those muscles cross the knee joint.
+Overall, the tendons of the knee help maintain its structure and stability.

 Tendons of the Knee